-- 3.7.8 If necessary to meet project schedules, upon written request of the ODSR, the VC/CFO may issue to the A/E an notice to proceed to the Construction Documents phase of design prior to approval of the DD binder submittal package by the Board, provided the VC/CFO and the ODSR have accepted and approved the DD documents inclusive of the TPC and schedule. - 3.7.9 Refer to Appendix 2 Board of Regents Design and Development Submittal Package Requirements.
+- 3.7.8 If necessary to meet project schedules, upon written request of the ODSR, the VC/CFO may issue to the A/E a notice to proceed to the Construction Documents phase of design prior to approval of the DD binder submittal package by the Board, provided the VC/CFO and the ODSR have accepted and approved the DD documents inclusive of the TPC, project schedule, and the A/E's Certificate of Compliance for completion of the Design Development phase. - 3.7.9 Projects with a TPC less than \$8,000,000 do not require Board of Regents approval of Design Development Submittals.
+However, Design Development Submittals are still required for all projects with a TPC less than \$8,000,000 and over a President's authority threshold.
+Projects that fall within this range shall submit their Design Development Submittals to the Office for review and approval by the VC/CFO and Chancellor. - 3.7.10 Refer to Appendix 2 Board of Regents Design and Development Submittal Package Requirements.